Brown Soft Scale

 Cottony Cushion Scale

-Easily identified by its large, white, fluted egg sac that looks like a tiny piece of cotton attached to the insect.
+Easily identified by the large, white, fluted egg sac that the female carries, which looks like a piece of corrugated cotton or popcorn.

 Frequently Asked Questions